davibusanello/100-days-of-code/log.md

 **Today's Progress**: I worked in a Vue app and also continue the study the basics of it.
 I am following this series of screencast [Learn Vue 2: Step By Step](https://laracasts.com/series/learn-vue-2-step-by-step/) from Laracasts.

 **Thoughts:** I started to understand better the concepts and feel more confident.

+### Day 2: July 19, 2018

+**Today's Progress**: I worked creating a base component for the Vue app and learned about components and the ways of extending them

+**Thoughts:** I still struggle a lot to learn these new principles